redhat-cop/ocp4-helpernode/README.md

 The basic principals are

-* Declarative approach to running the services (Known as `helpernode.yaml`)
+* Declarative approach to running the services (configuration used as `helpernode.yaml`)
-* All services are ephemeral and should not require binding to storage
+* All services are ephemeral and should not require binding to local storage
 * All or only a subset of services can be used at the user's descretion.